rugvedmhatre/Multimodal-Sentiment-Analysis/README.md

 | [MFM](https://github.com/rugvedmhatre/Multimodal-Sentiment-Analysis/blob/main/notebooks/MFM-MOSI.ipynb) | 66.47% | - |
 | [MCTN](https://github.com/rugvedmhatre/Multimodal-Sentiment-Analysis/blob/main/notebooks/MCTN-MOSI.ipynb) | 73.76% | - |
 | [MulT](https://github.com/rugvedmhatre/Multimodal-Sentiment-Analysis/blob/main/notebooks/MULT-MOSI.ipynb) | 75.07% | 71.91% |
+*Note: Some of the models were not included for CMU-MOSEI dataset as they were not yielding the expected results, this is a topic for further exploration*

 Each notebook contains the graphs for train and validation losses.
 Furthermore, each notebook also contains the validation accuracy at each epoch. *(They were not included in the report due to the page limit)*